frank-lang/frank/README.md

 frank foo.fk
 ````

-By default the entry point is the `main` function.
-Alternative entry
+By default the entry point is `main`.
+Alternative entry points can be
-points can be selected using the `--entry-point` option.
+selected using the `--entry-point` option.

 Some example `frank` programs can be found in `examples`.
 They should
 each be invoked with `--entry-point tXX` for an appropriate number